-- Any service rendered by members of the specialist circles for pharmaceutical companies (e.g. for lectures, consulting, clinical trials, non-interventional studies) must serve the purpose of training/education, research, support of the healthcare system or be provided within the framework of scientific and specialist activities. - A written contract must be concluded, clearly indicating the service and remuneration to be provided, as well as the scope, type and purpose of the service.
+- a written contract must be concluded, clearly indicating the service and remuneration to be provided, as well as the scope, type and purpose of the service.
 Remuneration may only consist of money and must be proportionate to the service provided.
 Hourly fees may be agreed to compensate for the time spent in providing the service.
 Any expenses incurred, including travel costs, may be additionally reimbursed to an appropriate degree.
-Among other options, the fee schedule for physicians can be used to assess the proportionality of remuneration. - The provision of services by members of the specialist circles must not be linked to any conditions relating to the recommendation, prescription or the administering of medicinal products. - The member of a specialist circle shall not be granted, offered or promised any remuneration or benefit in kind to ensure that he/she agrees to receive a medical sales representative or accept information from other staff members.
+Among other options, the fee schedule for physicians can be used to assess the proportionality of remuneration; - the provision of services by members of the specialist circles must not be linked to any conditions relating to the recommendation, prescription or the administering of medicinal products; and - the member of a specialist circle shall not be granted, offered or promised any remuneration or benefit in kind to ensure that he/she agrees to receive a medical sales representative or accept information from other staff members.